pkage/poetry-jupyter-plugin/README.md

 ### configuration

 By default, the installed kernel will use the name of the project and a default Poetry icon.
-To configure these options, add these lines to your `pyproject.toml`:
+To configure these options, add this block to your `pyproject.toml`:

 ```toml
 [tool.jupyter.kernel]